Tallinn Airport: Tram

 The best connection between downtown Tallinn and the airport is provided by tramline "4".
 The tram network extension to the airport terminal was opened on 1 September 2017.
 Trams mostly go with 6-minute intervals, the journey from downtown to the airport (and vice versa) takes 18–19 minutes.
 Trams run through the 150-metre long Ülemiste tram tunnel beneath the Tallinn-Narva railway.
 Like all public transportation in Tallinn, the tram is free to the city's residents.

+In 2023, the tram service was suspended due to construction of Rail Baltica terminal.
+The service will be unavailable until June 2026.

 Bus

-The line "2" offers a connection to Mõigu subdistrict of Tallinn(Mõigu is located 1–2 km southeast from airport towards Tartu).
-On the returning route from Mõigu to Tallinn downtown (and further to Tallinn Passenger Port) the line "2" stops in Tartu Road (on the other side of parking house, not in public transportation terminal (or tram terminal)).
-Therefore, when going to city centre it is more convenient (easier) to take tram than bus "2".
-The line "2" buses go mostly with 20-minute intervals.